MicrosoftDocs/winrt-api/windows.devices.lights.effects/lamparraycolorrampeffect_lamparraycolorrampeffect_1627184964.md

 # Windows.Devices.Lights.Effects.LampArrayColorRampEffect.LampArrayColorRampEffect

 ## -description
 Creates and initializes a new instance of the effect.
-Effect creation does not start the effect.

 ## -parameters
 ### -param lampArray
 The [LampArray](../windows.devices.lights/lamparray.md) the effect is played on.